 These two resources help us "follow the money" and understand the funding of migrant child detention in Chicago.
 The first resource, the TAGGS database, contains a complete breakdown of federal funding for the Unaccompanied Alien Children Program and reveals the following useful starting points:

 The second resource, ProPublica's Nonprofit Explorer, shows tax documents for Heartland Human Care Services, Inc., the division of Heartland Alliance through which the child jails are operated.
-These records demonstrate the increase in profits and executive salaries as Heartland's federal funding for child jails has increased from $1.6 million in 2013 to $48.8 million in 2018.
-In 2018, the president of Heartland Alliance, Evelyn Diaz, made over $400,000 (see picture below.)
+These records demonstrate the increase in profits and executive salaries as Heartland's federal funding for child jails has increased from $1.6 million in 2013 to $47.8 million in 2020.
+Every year since 2018, the president of Heartland Alliance, Evelyn Diaz, has had a yearly salary of over $400,000 (see pictures below.)

-- Heartland Alliance is one of the largest contractors in the child prison market nationally at $32 Million in federal funds in 2019 alone (the investigative ProPublica article above claims Heartland holds the 4th largest contract nationally)
+- Heartland Alliance is one of the largest contractors in the child prison market nationally at $47 Million in federal funds in 2020 alone (the investigative ProPublica article from 2018 claims Heartland holds the 4th largest contract nationally)

 The second resource, ProPublica's Nonprofit Explorer, shows tax documents for Heartland Human Care Services, Inc., the division of Heartland Alliance through which the child jails are operated.
-These records demonstrate the increase in profits and executive salaries as Heartland's federal funding for child jails has increased from $1.6 million in 2013 to $48.8 million in 2018.
-In 2018, the president of Heartland Alliance, Evelyn Diaz, made over $400,000 (see picture below.)
+These records demonstrate the increase in profits and executive salaries as Heartland's federal funding for child jails has increased from $1.6 million in 2013 to $47.8 million in 2020.
+Every year since 2018, the president of Heartland Alliance, Evelyn Diaz, has had a yearly salary of over $400,000 (see pictures below.)